December 10, 2020

 1 tablespoon chopped fresh cilantro, for garnish

-1. Soak rajmah in boiled, hot water for at least 1 hour or in room temperature water overnight.
+1. Soak rajmah in boiled, hot water for at least 1 hour or in room temperature water for 6 hours to overnight.
 Drain and discard the water.
 Set aside.

-10. Once the cooking is complete, release the pressure naturally for 10 minutes.
-Then, manually release the remaining pressure.
+9. Once the cooking is complete, release the pressure naturally for 10 minutes.
+Then, manually release the remaining pressure, press CANCEL, and remove the lid.

-11. Remove and discard the cinnamon and cardamom, and mash some of the beans with the back of a spatula.
+10. Remove and discard the cinnamon and cardamom or leave in for extra flavor and eat around them.
+You can mash some of the beans with the back of a spatula.
 I leave the cloves in, but you can also remove them.
 All of the other spices are edible.
-Add the cilantro and serve over basmati rice with a side of raita (spiced yogurt) and slices of raw onion.
+Garnish with the cilantro and serve over basmati rice with a side of raita (spiced yogurt) and slices of raw onion.

 Comments will be approved before showing up.